JohnAmadis/dmod-boot/README.md

 - **Multiple Architecture Support**: Linker scripts and startup code for various STM32 families
 - **Minimal Footprint**: Optimized for size and efficiency
 - **Easy to Extend**: Clean structure for adding support for additional microcontrollers
-- **OpenOCD Integration**: Python script for monitoring logs via OpenOCD
+- **Integrated Development Workflow**: Built-in commands for building, flashing, and monitoring

 ## Supported Targets